 At the moment the elevation and maximum distance must be measured in meters, even if you use geographical coordinates (longitude/latitude).
 If your projection is based on distance (easting and northing), these too must be in meters.
 The buffer parameters must be in the same units as the raster coordinates (e.g., for latitude-longitude locations buffers are measured in degree unit).

 The output with the -d flag is azimuth degree (-90 to 90, where 0 is parallel with the focal cell).
-In case of negative horizon values obtained this indicates that the horizon height is below the cell it is computed from.

 g.region raster=elevation -p r.horizon elevation=elevation direction=215 step=0 bufferzone=200 \ coordinates=638871.6,223384.4 maxdistance=5000

 Example 2: determine horizon values starting at 90 deg (North), step size of 5 deg, saving result as CSV file:

 r.horizon elevation=elevation direction=90 step=5 bufferzone=200 \ coordinates=638871.6,223384.4 maxdistance=5000 file=horizon.csv

 Example 3: test point near highway intersection, saving result as CSV file for plotting the horizon around the highway intersection:

 g.region n=223540 s=220820 w=634650 e=638780 res=10 -p r.horizon elevation=elevation direction=0 step=5 bufferzone=200 \ coordinates=636483.54,222176.25 maxdistance=5000 -d file=horizon.csv